cnkang/ptremote/README.txt

+# Packet Tracer Remote
-This is a sample/proof of concept about installing Packet Tracer on a server and provide remote access to the users.
+This is a sample/proof of concept for installing Packet Tracer on a server and provide remote access to the users.

+Cisco and/or the author of the script does NOT provide support.

+Cisco Packet Tracer is an innovative and powerful networking siulation tool used for practice, discovery and troubleshooting.
+The Packet Tracer is available to all netacad.com user.
+This script will not provide you the installer of Packet Tracer, you can get a copy by registering the free "Introduction to Packet Tracer" course at https://www.netacad.com/courses/packet-tracer get a copy of the software and learn the basic features of Packet Tracer.

-Special Thanks:
+##Special Thanks:
-Contributors: Elaine Horn, Justin Valentino, Paul Fedele, Steve Stiles NetAcad product team: Farsheed Tari, Giuseppe Cinque, Jozef Janitor, Kang Liu NetAcad field team: Clydene Stangvik, Jessie Pagan, Marie Zwickert, Rebecca Chisolm NetAcad technical field team: Echo Rantanen
+NetAcad Instructor Contributors: Elaine Horn, Justin Valentino, Paul Fedele, Steve Stiles NetAcad product team: Farsheed Tari, Giuseppe Cinque, Jozef Janitor, Kang Liu NetAcad field team: Clydene Stangvik, Jessie Pagan, Marie Zwickert, Rebecca Chisolm NetAcad technical field team: Echo Rantanen

-Hardware & Software requirement:
+##Hardware & Software requirement:
 To install on your server, the server should have Minimal memory: 1G
 Minimal storage: 15G
 Recommanded memory: 4G or more
 The script was tested on Ubuntu 18.04.4 LTS server.

-Installation:
+##Installation:
 Copy the script and "PacketTracer_730_amd64.deb" into the same folder.
 You can get a copy of the Packet Tracer and learn the basic features by registering the free "Introduction to Packet Tracer" course at https://www.netacad.com/courses/packet-tracer
-Run the script and follow the instruction, then it will download and install the other required packages.
+Run the script and follow the instruction, then it will download and install the packages required.

-Update the home page:
+###Update the home page:
 The web page and configuration for the page can be found from a sub folder inside your installation file folder.
 The ptweb.conf is the configuration file, the files in "www" folder are the default sample homepage. ptweb-vnc